-The House Manager for Edgerton House is Matthew Caskey.
-If you have any questions about general house operations, you can email him at mgcaskey@mit.edu.
+The House Manager for Edgerton House is Trudy Morris.
+If you have any questions about general house operations, you can call her at (617) 253-4954 or drop by her office (behind the front desk) between 10am till 6pm, Wednesday and Thursday.
+You can also contact her via email at rainbow@mit.edu.